Abbie Kamin won’t stop fighting for what matters most to District C.

 Abbie is running for City Council to make City Hall more responsive to our residents – because we need to take care of the basics if we want to succeed in tackling our biggest challenges.

-Every resident in every neighborhood deserves timely trash pickup, safe streets and sidewalks, the highest standards of flood protection, and all of the quality services expected of a great city.
+Every resident in every neighborhood deserves timely trash and recycling pickup, safe streets and sidewalks, the highest standards of flood protection, and all of the quality services expected of a great city.
 Abbie is a relentless champion who will cut through the red tape at City Hall and advance practical solutions.

 Abbie is as Houston Proud as it gets.
 Her great grandparents were the first of her family to settle in Houston, in the Heights.
 They owned a store in what is now District C. Her father, a small business owner, instilled in her a proud legacy of giving back to the city that has always provided opportunities for her and her family.